-The Corporation and its subsidiaries collectively have a total of eleven (11) employees, nine (9) of who are primarily involved in the Corporation's asset management segment and two (2) of who are primarily involved in the Corporation's insurance segment.
+The Corporation and its subsidiaries collectively have a total of nine (9) employees, seven (7) of whom are primarily involved in the Corporation's asset management segment and two (2) of whom are primarily involved in the Corporation's insurance segment.
 The insurance segment represents Ability's operations, many of which are outsourced to third party providers.